onikcode/schapiuino/README.md

 ## Contents

-- Request.h: the Request Class definition file.
+- ClientHandler.h: the Request Class definition file.
-- Request.cpp: Request Class implementation file
+- ClientHandler.cpp: Request Class implementation file
 - examples:
 	- GET: a basic example making a GET to a defined serverUrl, path, using header Accept: text/plain.

 ## API

-### Request(EthernetClient *client, byte mac[], int ipRanges[]) - Constructor
+### ClientHandler(EthernetClient *client, byte mac[], int ipRanges[]) - Constructor
 To init a Request object, you need to specifiy
 * **client**: Pointer to an EthernetClient
 * **mac**: Mac address to be used by the EthernetShield